 What to buy as a souvenir

-Sinh: a coloured sarong with a cylindrical shape and rich in particularly fascinating embroideries; it is generally used by women together with silk blouses also for visiting temples;
+Sinh: a coloured sarong with a cylindrical shape and rich in particularly fascinating embroideries; it is generally use by women together with silk blouses also for visiting temples;

 traditional fabrics: in Laos, there are all kinds and for every taste, woven and hand-dyed according to the ancient local tradition dating back to the 14th century;

-woven baskets: those made of bamboo are perhaps the most characteristic because they are used daily by the local population for the conservation of rice; there are infinite varieties of them at very low costs;
+woven baskets: those made of bamboo are perhaps the most characteristic.
+Because they are use daily by the local population for the conservation of rice; there are infinite varieties of them at very low costs;

-The fact that the city of LuangPrabang, a symbolic city of Laos, is protected by UNESCO, speaks volumes about how beautiful and characteristic this land is.
-Contrary to what one might think, it is not only the land of pagodas and stupas but also of breathtaking and boundless views that always leave tourists speechless.
+The fact that the city of LuangPrabang, a symbolic city of Laos, is protect by UNESCO.
+Speaks volumes about how beautiful and characteristic this land is.
+Contrary to what one might think.
+It is not only the land of pagodas and stupas but also of breathtaking.
+And boundless views that always leave tourists speechless.
 Which are still few, in fact, which makes this area of Southeast Asia even more fascinating, because it is wild and unspoiled.
 The beauty of Laos is a peaceful country, where life flows slowly.
-The cars proceed almost at a walking pace, producing very little noise pollution, the people are kind and patient and religion is not an obsession, but a deeply rooted belief.
+The cars proceed almost at a walking pace, producing very little noise pollution.
+The people are kind and patient and religion is not an obsession, but a deeply rooted belief.
 And in a time when globalisation and its often negative effects are going crazy, what more could you want?

 Passport and visa for Laos